Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Supplementary Material

 Additionally, the time delay $t_d$ is computed in a similar manner.
 The integration of Eq.~\eqref{eq. dt dr} gives the elapsed time required for a photon emitted from the source to reach the observer.
 It is expressed as

 where the absolute values are used to avoid negative contributions, since the elapsed time in both segments must be positive.
-This provides $t_{end}(b)$.
+Similar to Eq.~\eqref{eq. phi end}, this gives $t_{\rm end}(b)$.
+The time required for a photon to travel a distance $d$ in flat spacetime is simply $t_f = cd$; since we set $c=1$, this reduces to $t_f = d$.
+The time delay is then defined as $t_d = t_{\rm end} - t_f$.
 Because the distance $d$ depends on $\phi_{end}(b)$, we have $d\to d(b)$, and the time delay can be written as

 The same numerical procedure used to obtain $\Theta^{(\pm)}(\alpha)$ can then be applied to acquire $t_d(\alpha)$.